-Giza: A Special Cotton
+Giza: A Special Type of Egyptian Cotton

 |Cotton Fact: Gossypium barbadense is a type of cotton plant that has been cultivated to have ELS fibres – fibres longer than 34 millimeters or 1 3/8 inches long that are associated with high-quality cotton.
 ELS cotton is commonly sold as Pima (also known as Supima cotton) or Egyptian cotton.
 ELS cotton is woven into some of the finest high thread count shirts, sheets and pillowcases.|

+As we noted, many strains of Giza cotton are no longer referred to by number.
 The notable exception to this rule is Giza 45, which is known as the Queen of the Egyptian cotton.
 As the name suggests, Giza 45 cotton was hybridized in 1945 and is considered by many to be the world's most desirable cotton due to its remarkable natural attributes.
 Giza 45 is the longest of all long-staple cotton and its fibers possess outstanding uniformity and fineness.
 Giza 45 is rare, as it represents only half of one percent of all Egyptian cotton grown annually.

-If you are looking for the highest quality bed linens, towels or sheet set that are weaved to be the softest, most supple fabric that is comfortable and durable, look no further than Giza 45.
+If you are looking for the highest quality bed linens, towels or sheet set that are woven to be the softest, most supple fabric that is comfortable and durable, look no further than Giza 45.
 Giza 45 is known to be of the highest quality grade; the longest, thinnest, strongest, and most uniform.
 You will find it in the most luxurious products sold by fine linen and bath retailers.